Academic Sabbatical Planning Calculator

 6. Select Calculate Sabbatical Plan.
 If the faculty member is eligible, the page will show both a faculty financial summary and an institutional cost summary.
 You can then use Copy Result or Download CSV Report to reuse the estimate.

-The math is intentionally direct.
-Instead of hiding the logic inside a black box, the page keeps the relationships simple enough that you can explain them in a meeting.
+The academic sabbatical math is intentionally direct.
+Instead of hiding the logic inside a black box, the page keeps the relationships visible so you can explain the estimate in a meeting.
 The three core ideas are leave pay, net faculty income, and net institutional cost.

 A compact version of the model is shown below.
 In these expressions, A is annual salary, d is the leave duration fraction, p is the sabbatical pay rate, F is external fellowship funding, G is research grant or stipend income, E is travel or research expense, and R is the replacement-teaching cost estimate.